Why fill out the German deregistration form online?

 Yes, you can!
 If you live in a city that is not on the list, then simply choose ‘other’.

-The deregistration form must be sent to the registration office where you are registered.
+The deregistration form must be sent to the registration office where you are officially registered.
 How to find out where I am registered?

 There are 2 ways to do this: 1.
 Google ‘your city/district + Bürgeramt’ or ‘your city/district + Meldebehörde’, for example “Berlin Kreuzberg Bürgeramt”.
 2. Look at your registration confirmation (Meldebescheinigung) that you received when you first registered in Germany.
 The registration confirmation should feature the address of the registration office to which you should post your deregistration letter.
 This is the safest option!